isaacwen01/DH110/Assignments/Assignment1.md

 #### 2. Match Between System and the Real World
 * **Good**: The sidebar items under the DMV website are organized in a logical manner.
 More complex items like “Driver Licensing––General Information” are broken down into subitems.
-*  **Bad**: However, some subitems can be a little intimidating and confusing for people who are unfamiliar with driving jargon, including people who are first-time drivers looking to apply for a permit or license.
+*  **Bad**: Some subitems can be a little intimidating and confusing for people who are unfamiliar with driving jargon, including people who are first-time drivers looking to apply for a permit or license.
 Terms like “Limited Purpose Instruction Permit” or even “Provisional Drivers License” may confuse users.
 (2)
 > *Recommendation: Rename and group sidebar items to more general terms such as “Types of Permits & License” so that the users feel more comfortable navigating the website.
 After clicking into the renamed menu item, terms that may seem unfamiliar to first-time drivers should be explained and then added as dropdown menu items.*

+#### 3. User Control and Freedom
+* **Good**: The user can freely navigate through the site by clicking the backward or forward button in their web browser.
+If they use the search bar, their query will be saved as well.
+*  **Bad**: When making a road test appointment, once the user fills out their info and clicks “continue the payment,” there is no way to return back to the first screen without losing all progress.
+This is rather inconvenient because people may want to double-check that they inputted the right permit number, re-confirm the date of the appointment, etc. (2)
+> *Recommendation: Redesign the form so that the user’s answers are saved/still accessible when moving back and forth between the different stages of the appointment-making process.
+It would also be useful to have a confirmation screen either before or as a split-screen during the payment review.
+This makes it easier for the user to check if they input the correct information without losing any progress.*

+#### 4. Consistency and Standards
+* **Good**: Hyperlinks are made distinct from the rest of the text through coloring and underline.
+Important phrases are bolded in color.
+* **Bad**: People usually look for buttons to make appointments, or some other type of distinction so they can recognize the call to action.
+To make an appointment, the user has to scroll through the page to find a link titled “appointment” among the many other hyperlinks underlined/colored in red.
+This does not match industry conventions.
+(3)
+* > *Recommendation: Create a separate button for making appointments.*
+*  **Bad**: The forms for making appointments for the VRL office and Road Test look drastically different [see Visibility of System Status for direct comparison].
+(2)
+> *Recommendation: Redesign the form for booking a road test to emulate the style of the page for making VRL office appointments.*

+#### 5. Error Prevention
+* **Good**: On content only, the website thoroughly details the process for making VRL and Road Test appointments.
+Also, when making a Road test appointment, the system does not allow the user to move on unless they confirm an open time slot.
+* **Bad**: When inputting the Permit Number and Behind the Wheel Certificate Number, the system does not check if the number of digits and formatting meet the permit/certificate numbering conventions of Hawaii.
+Similarly, there is also nothing that checks whether the inputted email address is real.
+(3)
+> *Recommendation: Offer an example for formatting the permit/certificate number as well as some secondary checking system that catches inputs that are not of a valid format.*

+#### 6. Recognition Rather Than Recall
+* **Good**:
+* **Bad**:

+#### 7. Flexibility and Efficiency of Use
+* **Good**:
+* **Bad**:

+#### 8. Aesthetic and Minimalist Design
+* **Good**:
+* **Bad**:

+#### 9. Help Users Recognize, Diagnose, and Recover From Errors
+* **Good**:
+* **Bad**:

+#### 10. Help and Documentation
+* **Good**:
+* **Bad**: